go-interpreter/chezgo/README.md

 Chez's optimizing compiler works both incrementally (but still does some cross package optimization), as well as providing calls for whole-program compilation and optimization.

 Chez is used in Robotic drug testing, Chip layout and design, multithreaded web services, and enterprise systems.
 Some users include Sandia National Labs, Motorola, Freescale, Beckman Coulter, Disney, University of Indiana (where Dybvig is a professor of Computer Science).
-It has been in development since 1984 (started on a VAX!).
+It has been in development since 1985 (started on a VAX running BSD Unix), and saw six major commercial releases prior to going open source.

 Chez has a generational garbage collector that automatically collects code and data that is no longer in use.
 Chez includes a debugger, and a full numeric tower.